aaronwhitesell/cspost/_posts/2020-04-08-why-use-ischecked-instead-of-pos.md

 </font><font color="blue">endif</font><font color="black">;</font>
 </div>

-## Moving forward with the ischecked function
+## Moving Forward with the IsChecked Function

 CSPro 7.4 greatly simplifies this check with the ischecked function.
 The ischecked function checks for the codes at the appropriate offsets, in this case the function checks positions 1-2, 3-4, 5-6, 7-8, ..., 19-29 for the code “32”.
 To check for Bengali we simply use: